 They can’t see anyone outside of the sphere of Darkness, so they’ll have to either hear where their enemy is and attack with disadvantage, or (if they can’t hear or sense their foe in some other way) take a random attack with disadvantage, and possibly miss entirely without the DM telling them they’ve guessed incorrectly.

 However, because the target also can’t see the attacker, the attacker gets advantage on their attack.
-This advantage cancels out with the disadvantage to a normal roll.
+This advantage cancels out with the disadvantage to result in a normal roll.

 Result: You might have to guess where the enemy is if you can’t detect their location, but your attack roll isn’t made with advantage or disadvantage.

 They also can’t target creatures outside of Darkness with most spells, since most spells require sight of the target in order to cast.

 Now, let’s look at the perspective of a creature outside the sphere of Darkness: